ms/buildtogether.tech/src/testing.md

 without axes, and so on will minimize the number of tests you need to rewrite as the library changes.

-Computer graphics, data science, and anything else that uses <span i="floating-point arithmetic!difficulty of testing; unit test!floating-point arithmetic">floating-point arithmetic</span> is also hard to test.
+Computer graphics, data science, and anything else that uses [% i "floating-point arithmetic!difficulty of testing" "unit test!floating-point arithmetic" %]floating-point arithmetic[% /i %] is also hard to test.
 One problem is that floating-point numbers are approximations, just as 0.33333333 is an approximation to 1/3.
 When we work with them, we have to think in terms of error bars, just as scientists working in a lab do; rather than checking if the